Your data is safe.

 - The accuracy of the personal data is contested by the data subject for a period enabling the controller to verify the accuracy of the personal data.

 - The processing is unlawful, the data subject rejects the deletion of the personal data and instead requests the restriction of the use of the personal data.

-- The person responsible no longer needs the personal data for the purposes of processing, but the data subject needs them to assert, exercise or defend legal claims.
+- The controller no longer needs the personal data for the purposes of processing, but the data subject needs them to assert, exercise or defend legal claims.

-- The data subject has objected to the processing pursuant to Art.
+- The data subject has objected to the processing pursuant to.
 Art.
 21 para.
-1 DS-GVO and it is not yet clear whether the legitimate reasons of the person responsible outweigh those of the person concerned.
+1 DS-GVO and it is not yet clear whether the legitimate reasons of the controller outweigh those of the data subject.

 If one of the above conditions is met and a data subject wishes to request the restriction of personal data stored at traperto GmbH, they can contact an employee of the data controller at any time.
 The employee of the traperto GmbH will arrange the restriction of the processing.

 Every person affected by the processing of personal data has the right, granted by the European Directive and Regulation, to receive the personal data concerning him or her, which has been provided by the data subject to a controller, in a structured, commonly used and machine-readable format.
 The data subject also has the right to transfer this data to another controller without hindrance from the controller to whom the personal data was provided, as long as that the processing is based on consent pursuant to Art.
 6 para.
 1 letter a DS-GVO or Art.
 9 para.
 2 letter a DS-GVO or on a contract according to Art.
 6 para.
 1(b) and the processing is carried out by automated means, unless the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.